m34dev/swiftdolibarr/README.md

 A Swift package providing `Codable` and `Observable` model types for the [Dolibarr ERP CRM](https://www.dolibarr.org) REST API.
 Decode JSON responses from the Dolibarr API directly into strongly-typed Swift objects and encode them back for create/update requests.

+This is the underlying data model layer for [DoliApp](https://doliapp.eu) by [M34D](https://m34d.com), a native Apple platform client for Dolibarr.

 > **Note:** This package is a **data model layer only**.
 It does not include networking, authentication, or API client logic.
 You provide your own HTTP layer (e.g. `URLSession`) and use these models to encode/decode the JSON payloads.

 ## Requirements